 In this module, you will take all previous learning, combine them, and build much bigger and more structured full-stack web applications.

-You’ll learn how to implement payments on your webpage, and you will create your final milestone project that will encompass everything you have learned so far.
+You’ll learn how to implement payments on your webpage, and you will create your final portfolio project that will encompass everything you have learned so far.

 Before you start